 In this section, we'll show how to package the pyflakes program using a published PyPI package.
 (Pyflakes is a Python linter.)

 First, let's create an empty project:

 '''

-$ pyoxidizer init pyflakes
+$ pyoxidizer init-config-file pyflakes

 '''

 Next, we need to edit the configuration file to tell PyOxidizer about pyflakes.
-Open the pyflakes/pyoxidizer.toml file in your favorite editor.
+Open the pyflakes/pyoxidizer.bzl file in your favorite editor.